philipperemy/cond_rnn/README.md

 - Conditions time series predictions on time-invariant data.
 - Conditional RNN is a fully compatible Keras wrapper which supports any recurrent layer.
-- Tested with all versions of Tensorflow (until 2.8.0, Dec 2021).
+- Tested with all versions of Tensorflow (until 2.10, Sep 2022).

 ## Installation / PyPI